egorkudr1/diploma/README.md

-diploma of Kudryavtsev George
+Diploma of Kudryavtsev George.

-At the moment following methods were realized.
+The following methods were implemented:

 rating methods:
 SVD